Project Manager Salary United States: Guide, Trend and Analysis

 Analysis.
 There is a similar pattern for roles above the project manager.
 If you are a program manager, portfolio manager or PMO director, a promotion to the next level may not increase your salary as much as staying at your same level and getting better at your job.
 You can do this by adding to your skills, experience, and contributions.
 It is likely that 90th percentile salaries are only available in certain industries and may not be feasible for your specific industry.
 Pay more attention to median salaries because average salaries are calculated and may not actually exist in the real world.

 Analysis.
-What is worth noting is the pay cut in 2015.
+There was a pay cut in 2021 due to the pandemic.
+This is similar to the pay cut in 2015.
 The US was impacted by a global economic slowdown, partly due to a drop in the price of oil and weakening of emerging markets.
-Entry level PMs were impacted more than intermediate and senior PMs.
+In both cases, entry level PMs were impacted more than intermediate and senior PMs.
 The trailing effect of the 2009 financial crisis showed up in 2011 figures with PM I getting no raise and PM II getting 1%.
 In contrast, PM III received a 5% pay hike.
 The higher up you are, the less you feel the impact of recessions.
 Will we see the same pattern repeat post-COVID?

 Trend.
-Look at the average pay rise over a span of 16 years.
-Intermediate PMs got 0.45% more annually and 10% over 16 years compared to entry level PMs.
-Senior PMs got 0.19% more annually than intermediate PMs.
-The difference adds up to 4.1% over 2003 to 2019.
+Look at the average pay rise over a span of 18 years.
+Intermediate PMs got 0.45% more annually and 9% over 18 years compared to entry level PMs.
+Senior PMs got 0.4% more annually than intermediate PMs.
+The difference adds up to 7% from 2003 to 2021.

 Career Tip.
 If you are an entry level PM, get to PM II as soon as possible.
 You will be less impacted by economic downturns and get significantly higher annual pay increases.